 In a real estate transaction, if the home appraisal value is equal to or above the agreed-upon price in the purchase agreement, the home purchase proceeds as planned.
-However, if the appraisal falls below the contract price, it delays the closing process until the borrowing amount is sorted out.
+However, if the appraisal falls below the contract price, it delays closing until the borrowing amount is sorted out.

 You may have an advantage as the buyer, using the low appraisal to convince the seller to settle for a lower purchase price.
-However, remember that the bank won’t lend you more than the home’s appraisal value, and you may be forced to increase the down payment to go ahead with the deal.
+However, remember that the bank won’t lend you more than the home’s appraisal value, and you may be forced to increase the down payment to proceed with the deal.

 A low appraisal is not good news for home sellers; you may have to lower your home’s asking price since no one would like to overpay for a home.
 In addition, the buyer’s lender may not approve the mortgage and may back out of the deal, especially if they have an appraisal contingency.
-Finally, your home’s appraised value may be low due to recent foreclosures or distressed sales in your neighborhood – when a property is quickly sold due to external financial reasons.
+Finally, your home’s appraised value may be low due to recent foreclosures or distressed sales in your neighbourhood – when a property is quickly sold due to external financial reasons.
 In such cases, you can convince the appraiser that your home is worth more if it’s in significantly better condition than those properties.

 As a Refinancing Homeowner

 An appraisal lower than the outstanding mortgage amount will prevent refinancing homeowners from getting a new mortgage.
-When the property is used as collateral, a low home appraisal value makes the risk too high for the mortgage lender, and the home loan is rejected.
+When the property is used as collateral, a common home appraisal value makes the risk too high for the mortgage lender, and the home loan is rejected.